dylanwooters/typescript-rest-fireauth/README.md

 ## Installation

-1. Make sure you have [typescript-rest](https://www.npmjs.com/package/typescript-rest) installed and that you have configured experimental decorators in your tsconfig.json file:
+1. Make sure you have [typescript-rest](https://www.npmjs.com/package/typescript-rest) installed and that you have configured experimental decorators in your tsconfig.json file.
+Alternatively, you can use the typescript-rest [boilerplate](https://github.com/vrudikov/typescript-rest-boilerplate) project.
 ```
 {
   "compilerOptions": {